 If you would like to see firsthand how experts from industry are using multiphysics modeling to innovate, be sure to attend the keynote talks at the COMSOL Conference 2018 Boston.
 After each talk, you have the opportunity to connect with the speaker and ask questions about their presentation.
 The Keynote session also features sneak previews of future versions of COMSOL Multiphysics®.

-Svante Littmarck is the President and CEO of COMSOL, Inc. He cofounded the COMSOL group in 1986.
-In 2004, Littmarck received an honorary doctoral degree from the Royal Institute of Technology for the development and international reach of high quality software for scientific computations through his company COMSOL.
+Svante Littmarck is the president and CEO of COMSOL, Inc. He cofounded the COMSOL Group in 1986.
+In 2004, Littmarck received an honorary doctoral degree from the Royal Institute of Technology (KTH) in Stockholm, Sweden, for the development and international reach of high-quality software for scientific computations through his company COMSOL.

 Building a Better Pump for Heart Failure Patients